 Okay, back to Valentine’s Day.
 I’ve loved creating from-scratch gluten-free recipes for cupcakes.
 It’s not an easy peasy process I’ll share.
 Between all the types of gluten-free flours and baking at altitude, it’s a challenge.
 This cupcake is essentially a red velvet recipe turned pink.
 I’m always intrigued when people talk about really not liking red velvet cake.
 Red Velvet is a chocolate cake really dyed red.
 It’s a mix of melted chocolate and Dutch powdered chocolate but it tastes great to me.
 I used a Wilton Rose color to make the pink color deep, almost purple.
 Of course being a chocolate cupcake, the food coloring doesn’t make it a pretty-pretty-princess pink; more a deep, passionate I-love-you-til-the-end-of-time magenta pink.

 However, this real strawberry buttercream frosting is to die for.
 It is naturally colored pink from the real strawberries (sort of a salmony pink).
 I honestly will tell you this may be my favorite frosting I’ve ever tasted in my entire life.
 I’m not a huge buttercream frosting fan when buying cakes because it can be stiff and way too sweet for me.
 This frosting is made with a homemade strawberry puree that’s super easy to make.
 The frosting tastes like a slightly buttery flavored strawberry jam.
 It’s irresistible.
 These cupcakes will be great all year round not just for Valentine’s Day.
 If you make them you have to tell me what you think, especially the frosting!
 I hope you’ll be as nuts about it as I am!

 Sending you all lots of love on Sunday!
 I appreciate you all every single day! xo

 - 1/2 cup Semi-Sweet Chocolate Chips

-- 1 ¼ cups Gluten-Free Flour Blend (I used King Arthur’s Gluten-Free Blend)
+- 1 ¼ cups All Purpose Flour, regular or gluten-free measure-for-measure flour blend (I used King Arthur’s Gluten-Free Blend)

 - ¼ teaspoons Baking Powder